 Milk Futures Program

-Agropur inc. offers the ability to contract milk via the CME Class III futures market.
-We work with the brokers at KDM Trading to provide this risk management service.
-Full 200,000 pound contracts and smaller sized contracts are available for forward contracts, puts, and window pricing (put/call).
+Agropur offers the ability to forward contract milk via the CME Class III futures market.
+Full 200,000 pound contracts and smaller sized contracts are available for forward contracts, puts and window/fence contracts (put/call).

 Producer Services Team

 |Butch Shimon, Field Representative: 44 years of industry experience.
 Counties covered: Brown, Calumet, Door, Kewaunee, Manitowoc

 |David Hitner, Field Representative: 13 years of industry experience.
 Counties covered: Brown, Marinette, Oconto, Outagamie, Shawano, Waupaca